-Where justice of the peace (now magistrate) was alleged to have acted beyond the scope of his authority in issuing a writ of execution directed against plaintiff's goods and plaintiff sought damages for assault, battery and false arrest committed by the server of the writ, summary judgments which were granted in favor of justice of the peace (now magistrate) and his surety were not appealable, since action against writ server was still pending, as liability of justice of the peace (now magistrate) and his surety was dependent upon the establishment of acts alleged to have been committed by writ server; summary judgments were not final judgments or orders which practically disposed of the merits of the action.
+Where justice of the peace (now magistrate) was alleged to have acted beyond the scope of his authority in issuing a writ of execution directed against plaintiff's goods and plaintiff sought damages for assault, battery and false arrest committed by the server of the writ, summary judgments which were granted in favor of justice of the peace (now magistrate) and his surety were not appealable, since action against writ server was still pending, as liability of justice of the peace (now magistrate) and his surety were not act alleged to have been committed by writ server; summary judgments were not final judgments or orders which practically disposed of the merits of the action.
 Chavez v.
 Atkinson, 78 N.M.
 130, 428 P.2d 985 (Ct.
 App.
 1967).